-It is necessary to emphasize that Irish basic education is considered one of the best in the world in the OECD general ranking ahead of countries with USA, Canada and UK behind the Scandinavian countries and Singapore.
+It is necessary to emphasize that Irish basic education is considered one of the best in the world in the OECD general ranking ahead of countries with the USA, Canada and UK behind the Scandinavian countries and Singapore.

 4. Pathway to universities

-all Irish high school graduates take an examination called “Leaving Certificate” to enrol at a university in Ireland.
+All Irish high school graduates take an examination called “Leaving Certificate” to enrol at a university in Ireland.
 This exam is divided into 8 subjects which are elective, i.e. the student decides which subjects to study during the last three years of Irish secondary education (the choice is made within areas of knowledge such as sciences, languages, exact, human, etc. English language, Irish language, mathematics and foreign language are generally required).

 The university decides which subjects and grades are required as entrance criteria in its courses.
-To enroll Irish and European students under the age of 24, they enter through a central registration system called the Central Application Office (CAO), where they submit the “leaving certificate”
+To enrol Irish and European students under the age of 24, they enter through a central registration system called the Central Application Office (CAO), where they submit the “leaving certificate”